TrossenRobotics/aloha_docs/docs/troubleshooting.rst

 .. important::

     This guide assumes that the latest version of the software packages is used.
-    Before proceeding, please check that the software packages are up to date.
+    Before proceeding, please check that they are up to date.
-    Otherwise, a clean reinstallation is recommended: backup your ``interbotix_ws`` directory, remove it from the ``$HOME`` directory, and run through the installation section for the :doc:`Mobile </getting_started/mobile/software_setup>`/:doc:`Stationary </getting_started/stationary/software_setup>` ALOHA.

 X-Series Arms
 =============